3 km

 Recharge your batteries and enjoy the peace and quiet away from the hustle and bustle of winter - on the Plattis snowshoe trail you can enjoy the tranquillity of the snow-covered mountains with a magnificent panoramic view of the Spitzmeilen area.
 The easy snowshoe hike is ideal for beginners.

-In the sunny alpine restaurant Panüöl with the best view of the local mountain Spitzmeilen, the popular and well-known Panüöler cheese slices, a cheese fondue or a raclette are recommended.
+In the sunny Alprestaurant Panüöl with the best view of the local mountain Spitzmeilen, we recommend the popular and well-known Panüöler cheese slice, a cheese fondue or a raclette.

 Normal snow sports equipment incl. snowshoes and possibly poles.

-Snowshoes can be rented at Intersport am Flumserberg.
+Snowshoes can be hired from Intersport on the Flumserberg.

 Directions

 The snowshoe hike starts at the Alprestaurant Panüöl.
-Panüöl can be reached on foot via the Prodalp-Panüöl snowshoe trail or by gondola and chairlift from Flumserberg Tannenboden via Maschgenkamm.
-On the cozy sun terrace there is a wonderful view of the Spitzmeilen.
-The round trip leads over the Plattis plateau.
-Where cows graze on the alpine meadows in summer, you can enjoy the peace and idyll of the winter landscape.
-After the first few meters, the trail branches off to the left and leads along the edge of the mountain.
-On this section, the Spitzmeilen area shows its most impressive side.
-As a steep rock tooth, the summit of the Spitzmeilen protrudes from the snow slopes.
-Flums' local mountain is located on the cantonal border of St. Gallen and Glarus and is a popular tour destination in summer and winter.
-After about 1.2 km you cross the Tannenboden-Fursch trail and follow the trail past snowy fir trees.
-Slightly uphill, the route runs in an arc around the small moor area.
-With a little luck, you can discover traces of wild animals in the snow.
-On the last passage you cross the trail again and return to the alp restaurant.
+You can reach Panüöl on foot via the Prodalp-Panüöl snowshoe trail or with the gondola and chairlift from Flumserberg Tannenboden via Maschgenkamm.
+The cozy sun terrace offers a magnificent view of the Spitzmeilen.
+The circular tour leads over the Plattis plateau.
+Where cows graze on the alpine meadows in summer, you can enjoy the tranquillity and idyll of the winter landscape.
+After the first few meters, the trail branches off to the left and runs along the edge of the mountain.
+This section shows the Spitzmeilen area from its most impressive side.
+The Spitzmeilen summit juts out of the snowy slopes as a steep rocky peak.
+Flums' local mountain lies on the border between the cantons of St. Gallen and Glarus and is a popular touring destination in both summer and winter.
+After around 1.2 km, you cross the Tannenboden-Fursch cross-country ski trail and follow the trail past snow-covered fir trees.
+The route climbs gently in an arc around the small moorland area.
+With a bit of luck, you may spot tracks of wild animals in the snow.
+On the last section, you cross the cross-country ski trail again and return to the Alprestaurant.
 Ambitious snowshoe hikers can combine the tour with the Panüöl-Prodalp snowshoe trail.
-The descent is rewarded with plenty of afternoon sun and a spectacular view of Sarganserland thanks to the southern exposure.
+Thanks to the southern exposure, the descent is rewarded with plenty of afternoon sun and a spectacular view of Sarganserland.

 Directions